Bentleigh Project: Sleek Urban Design for a Newly Built Property

-Keeping it Luxe in the Dining Room too
+We Kept it Luxe in the Dining Room too

 The dining room sits right beside the modern luxe living room, so it was important to have cohesion in these spaces.
 I hung more Urban Road art in the dining room so it spoke to the pieces in the living space.
 They’re from the same collection, but are of course different.
 Art in open-plan spaces like this should be sisters or cousins, not twins.
 Never want it to be too matchy-matchy, but definitely similar.

 The clients wanted to seat eight people at the table as they have family and friends over a fair bit.
 I’m so smitten with this chic glass option from Globewest.
 Paired with the chairs from Calibre the whole scene feels sculptural but subdued.
 Shoutout to the beautiful arrangement of fake flowers on the tabletop, from Albi.
 They’re always my go-to supplier for realistic artificial plants and flowers.
 They’re trade-only, but here’s a list of the best retailers to get fake greenery from if you need.